PansulBhatt/Covid-19-Validator/README.md

     ```

 1. View the application in a browser at `localhost:3000`.
+2. View the streaming application at port 3002.

 ## Deploy to IBM Cloud as a Cloud Foundry application